mozow01/TypeTheoryWorkshop/README.md

 If you use VSCode, then **open** the project as a **folder** (my_project) and you have to activate the **Lean4 language extension,** then probably **restart** VSCode for a several times :D

+## Theorem Proving in Lean

+For a quick introduction see https://leanprover.github.io/theorem_proving_in_lean4/title_page.html .

-To check that Mathlib works well, we create a theorem in Basic.lean (clearly, you can create new .lean files in this folder).
+To check that in your Lean4 project Mathlib4 works well, we create a theorem in Basic.lean (clearly, you can create new .lean files in this folder).

 ````lean
 theorem flipterms : forall A B : Prop, A ∧ B → B ∧ A